mktcode/deepest-dungeon/README.md

 # [Play!](https://mktcode.github.io/deepest-dungeon/)

 I tried to learn game development and this is the result.
 I'd like to further improve.
-Play around an tell me what you think and share ideas.
+Play around (try to reach "The End") an tell me what you think and share ideas.

 # $5 for Cool Ideas!